newhavenio/newhavenio-website-deprecated/README.md

 newhaven.io
 ===========

+(_These instructions are rather outdated and have proven to be problematic lately.
+There are some [updated instructions](https://gist.github.com/lourinaldi/9511c5c2c8e65d9b1f73) available that you may find more useful._)

 This is the code for the [newhaven.io](http://www.newhaven.io) website.
 It's just a placeholder right now.
 If you'd like to help build the